 11. Safe labels

-When shopping for house cleaners, look for products labeled "green" and "nontoxic."
-Personal products should be marked "petroleum-free," "biodegradable," "phosphate-free," "VOC-free," or "solvent-free."
+When shopping for house cleaners, look for products that are marked "petroleum-free," "biodegradable," "phosphate-free," "VOC-free," or "solvent-free."

 Try experimenting to see what works best for your human and furry family members.
 It might take extra effort at first, but these safe, natural choices will go a long way.